stomt/ngscss/source/styleguide/naming.md

 Styleguide - Naming Conventions
 ===============================

-Following ideas pioneered in [BEM][bem-definitions] and [SUIT][suit-naming-conventions], MVCSS has a strict series of naming conventions that provide context at a glance.
+Following ideas pioneered in [BEM][bem-definitions] and [SUIT][suit-naming-conventions], NGSCSS has a strict series of naming conventions that provide context at a glance.

 Tools
 -----